Complain about an adviser

 - a person or organisation outside the UK

-You usually can’t make a complaint about something that happened more than 6 months ago - OISC will decide whether or not to investigate depending on the situation.
+You usually cannot make a complaint about something that happened more than 12 months ago - OISC will decide whether or not to investigate depending on the situation.

 OISC may refer your complaint elsewhere if you complain about a solicitor or barrister.

-You can get help from OISC staff to fill in the complaints form, but they can’t write your complaint for you.
+You can get help from OISC staff to fill in the complaints form, but they cannot write your complaint for you.

-You can also make a complaint by sending a letter or email to the OISC.
+You can also make a complaint by sending a letter or email.

 Office of the Immigration Services Commissioner